symbolic233/dual-maze/README.md

 Credits:
 - The [course website](http://graphics.cs.cmu.edu/courses/15-466-f24)
 - Jude Markabawi for the [tileset asset generator](asset_gen.py)
-- https://keesiemeijer.github.io/maze-generator/ for inspiration on level 8, though I made the corresponding asset itself on my own
 - Other citations within files are provided when needed.